-MONOISOBUTANOLAMINE For tris(hydroxymethyl)aminomethane (TRIS AMINO; CAS 77-88-1) and its surrogates 2-amino-2-methyl-1,3-propanediol (AMPD; CAS 115-69-5) and monoisobutanolamine (AMP; CAS 124-68-5) TRIS AMINO and the surrogate chemicals have displayed little if any toxicity to humans during their long history of use as human drugs and/or in personal care products and cosmetics.
-TRIS AMINO has found use as an IV drug for the management of acidosis in humans for many years and the toxicity of AMPD and AMP have been reviewed by the Cosmetic Ingredient Review Expert Panel which concluded that these materials are safe as used in cosmetic formulations up to 1% Acute toxicity : Mammalian toxicity studies have displayed similar results.
-The oral LD50 value for TRIS AMINO is 5500 mg/kg in the trat and mouse.
+MONOISOBUTANOLAMINE For tristnydroxymethyljaminomethane (LRIS AMINQ; CAS 77-88-1) and its surrogates 2-amino-2-methyl-1,3-propanedial (AMPD; CAS 115-69-5) and monoisobutanolamine (AMP; CAS 124-68-5) TRIS AMINO and the surrogate chemicals have displayed little if any toxicity to humans during their long history of use as human drugs and/or in personal care products and cosmetics.
+TRIS AMINO has found use as an IV drug for the management of acidosis in humans for many years and the toxicity of AMPD and AMP have been reviewed by the Cosmetic Ingredient Review Expert Panel which concluded that these materials are safe as used in cosmetic formulations up to 1% Acute toxicity: Mammalian toxicity studies have displayed similar results.
+The oral LD50 value for TRIS AMINO is 5500 mg/kg in the mouse, and its surrogates range from 2150 to greater than 5000 mg/kg in the rat and mouse.
 TRIS AMINO was non-irritating to eyes when a 40% aqueous solution was applied to the eyes of rabbits (pH 10.4 for 0.1M aqueous solution).
 In contrast, 95% AMP in water was severely irritating to the eyes, presumably due to the severely alkaline pH of the test solution used (pH 11.3 for 0.1M aqueous solution); however, more neutral cosmetic formulations containing lower concentrations of AMP are only minimally irritating.
 There is no sensitisation data available for TRIS AMINO; however, based on the following data, TRIS AMINO is not expected to be a sensitiser.
 Laboratory animal test samples of AMP did not cause allergic skin reactions when tested in guinea pigs following topical or intradermal administration.
-In patch tests with humans, AMP and osmetic formulations containing either AMP or AMPD were negative for dermal sensitisation.
-Repeated dose toxicity : Repeated-dose mammalian toxicity studies conducted on TRIS AMINO and the two surrogate chemicals indicate that the compounds are generally well-tolerated at concentrations a high as 500 mg/kg/day via IV infusion for TRIS AMINO) and ingestion of up to 3200 ppm in the rodent diet (250-750 mg/kg/day for rats and mice, estimated).
-A number of human clinical trials of the IV infusion ACRYLAMIDE-STYRENE COPOLYMER & POLYETHYLENE TEREPHTHALATE & DMDM-HYDANTOIN & METHACRYLIC ACID/ ETHYL ACRYLATE COPOLYMER & WATER No significant acute toxicological data identified in literature search.
-Aquita Taviaitu ~ Caroinegonicity v Acute Toxicity Skin Irritation/Corrosion × Carcinogenicity X X • Reproductivity ^ Serious Eye Damage/Irritation ✓ STOT - Single Exposure ✓ Respiratory or Skin sensitisation × STOT - Repeated Exposure ×
+In patch tests with humans, AMP and cosmetic formulations for TRIS AMINO and the two surrogate chemicals indicate that the compounds are generally well-tolerated at concentrations as high as 500 mg/kg/day via IV infusion for TRIS AMINO and ingestion of up to 3200 ppm in the rodent diet (250-750 mg/kg/day for rats and mice, estimated).
+A number of human clinical trials of the IV infusion of TRIS AMINO have also been successfully conducted.
+In all studies, th ACRYLAMIDE-STYRENE COPOLYMER & POLYETHYLENE TEREPHTHALATE & DMDM-HYDANTOIN & METHACRYLIC ACID/ ETHYL ACRYLATE COPOLYMER & WATER No significant acute toxicological data identified in lite erature search.
+Acute Toxicity × Carcinogenicity × Skin Irritation/Corrosion ✓ Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure Respiratory or Skin sensitisation × st OT - Repeated Exposure ×

-Legend: X - Data either not available or does not fill the criteria for classification ✓ - Data available to make classification
+Legend: X - Data either not available or does not fill the criteria for classification - Data available to make classification